FACT: Both California and Federal law expressly prohibit harassment in the workplace.

 Examples of age harassment include telling individuals over the age of forty (40) that the “move too slow,” “cannot learn anything new,” “need to retire,” “cannot related to the new generation” or are simply “too old.”
 Comments couples with other issues such as exclusions from company activities can constitute age harassment.

-FEHA defines “sexual orientation” as heterosexuality, homosexuality, and bisexuality.
-An employee cannot be subject to harassment or disparate treatment because of their sexual orientation.
+FEHA defines “sexual orientation” or sexual preference as heterosexuality, homosexuality, and bisexuality.
+An employee cannot be subject to harassment or disparate treatment because of their sexual orientation or sexual preference.

 Military Veteran Status